spiral/docs/views/configuration.md

 ```

 ### View Engine
-To register new view engine make sure to implement `Spiral\Views\EngineInterface`:
+To register a new view engine make sure to implement `Spiral\Views\EngineInterface`:

 ```php
 namespace App\Bootloader;